View Document Text

 managers.

-• Charles Schwab & Company provides the above services to the Adviser at
+• Charles Schwab & Company provides the above services to the Advisor at

 its sole discretion and expense.

-• The Adviser’s receipt of the above services does not diminish the
+• The Advisor’s receipt of the above services does not diminish the

 Adviser’s duty to act in the best interests of its clients, including seeking